 Pharmacists and Sunrise EMR & PAS

 Many public hospitals and healthcare facilities in South Australia use SA Health’s electronic medical record, Sunrise EMR, to manage and document patient care.
-The system is used in both metropolitan and regional locations – view the list of locations.

 As a pharmacist working in the community, it is possible you may be presented with Sunrise-generated prescriptions for dispensing by customers.

-- In some instances, dosing instructions on Sunrise-generated prescriptions may appear in an unfamiliar format – download the Sunrise EMR & PAS for Community Pharmacists fact sheet (PDF 254KB) fact sheet to view an example.
+- In some instances, dosing instructions on Sunrise-generated prescriptions may appear in an unfamiliar format – download the Sunrise EMR & PAS for Community Pharmacists fact sheet (PDF 254KB) to view an example.

 - Sunrise EMR generates both printed PBS and non-PBS prescriptions.